atmoswing/atmoswing/readme.md

 ## What's in there ##

-This repository contains 3 separate tools:
+This repository contains 4 different tools:

 * The Forecaster: automatically processes the forecast
 * The Viewer: displays the resulting files in a GIS environment